ssamot/ssamot.github.io/content/posts/nlp.md

 Q: Is carbon needed for steel?

 A:I have been reading a lot about steel lately and I have been wondering if carbon is needed for steel.
 I have read that carbon is needed for steel to be strong and hard.
 I have also read that carbon is needed for steel to be ductile.
 I have also read that carbon is needed for steel to be magnetic.
 I have also read that carbon is needed for steel to be rust resistant.
 I have also read that carbon is needed for steel to be heat resistant.
 I have also read that carbon is needed for steel to be corrosion resistant.
 I have also read that carbon is needed for steel to be weldable.
-I

 Q: How do I make a hamburger?